 Most care guides for plants would recommend that you give your Philodendron tortum some fertilizers once in, say, a month.
 However, In this guide, we recommend that you provide your plant with a constant flow of nutrients.
 To do this, simply add fertilizer to your Philodendron each time you water it.
 For instance, you can add a quarter teaspoon of Dyna-Gro in a gallon of water and then use this to water your plant once a week during the summer and spring.

 Considering that Philodendron tortum’s growth rate ranges from moderate to fast, leaving it without pruning might see it assuming untidy appearances and shapes.
 It is therefore important to occasionally trim the foliage of your plant to maintain its gorgeous outlook.
 Cut back leaves that are growing out of your desired range, or those that appear diseased and damaged.

 Be sure to sterilize the equipment that you use for pruning your plant.
 You can use 70 percent isopropyl alcohol for the disinfection process.
 Sterilizing your equipment helps to protect your plant from infection by bacteria, fungi, or viruses.
 Wear protective clothing during the pruning procedure, especially gloves.

-Place the pot with your stem cutting in a warm environment that is exposed to bright, indirect sunlight.
+- Place the pot with your stem cutting in a warm environment that is exposed to bright, indirect sunlight.
 Water enough to keep the sphagnum moss moist.
-Expect the development of roots on your Philodendron tortum within two to three weeks.
-Transfer your new plant to a bigger pot that contains a richer potting mix once the roots become about an inch long.

 Philodendron tortum is one of the most resilient plants that you can ever keep in your home.
 However, you need to help the plant by taking proper care of it to reduce the chances of it being affected by pests and diseases.
 Let’s explore some of the problems that you should look out for as you care for this plant.